 This interpretation of a classic Greek vegetable stew is enlivened with bites of tofu “feta.”
-Filled with potatoes, green beans, and tomatoes, it’s delicious with a crusty whole-grain bread.
+Filled with potatoes, green beans, zucchini, and tomatoes, it’s delicious with a crusty whole-grain bread.

 If you enjoy the homemade tofu “feta” used in this dish, you can also make it on another occasion to embellish Greek-style salads, or for combining with olives and roasted peppers as a dairy-free appetizer.
 Try Olive Bar Medley with Tofu “Feta,” for instance.

 About super-firm tofu

 This variety of tofu is quite dense, and with a texture that’s on the drier side, so it doesn’t need blotting or pressing.
 It’s an especially good stand-in for feta cheese (or for ricotta, when finely crumbled and moistened with a little plant-based milk).
 Crumbled into stews, it absorbs flavors and adds texture.
 It’s ideal for using in this recipe.

 Extra-firm instead of super-firm tofu: The recipe gives the option of using extra-firm tofu.
 You’ll need to drain and blot it very well.
 It won’t have as much of a feta-like texture, but will still be good.

 What about packaged vegan feta cheese?
 If you know me, I’m all about choices and alternatives.
 By all means, use prepared vegan feta.
 My favorite is Violife Just Like Feta® — it’s amazing!

 Photos by Hannah Kaminsky, BittersweetBlog.com.